Reopening your salon/barbershop during Coronavirus: How to + what other businesses are doing?

 Screening customers at the time of booking an appointment

 You can ask every customer the following questions when they call/ email to book an appointment.
-Or if you use online scheduling software that supports forms, you can simply require customers to fill a form with the following questions before they book an appointment online:
+Or if you use salon or barber scheduling software that supports forms, you can simply require customers to fill a form with the following questions before they book an appointment online:

 - Your travel history for the past 4 months